 In vivo in rodents NX210 has been shown to promote nerve fiber regrowth and the recovery of sensorimotor functions and in counteracting behavioral deficits in case of spinal cord injury (SCI) .

 NX210 is a patented peptide deduced from the thrombospondin repeat domains (TSRs) of the SCO-spondin.
 This is a first-in class multi-functional agent able to prevents neural cell death and to promote neurite outgrowth.
 NX210 has been granted Orphan Drug Designation by European Medicine Agency (EMA) for the treatment of spinal cord injury.
-A Clinical Trial Application (CTA) for a phase I is now authorized by the french and belgian authorities.
+A Phase I Tolerance clinical trial is planned in patients with Spinal Cord Injury.

 In vivo regrowth of nerve fibers through the lesion site

 60% of NX210 treated rats recover weight support and fore-hindlimb coordination (BBB >14)